solita/solita.github.com/_posts/2024-01-29-the-things-i-like-about-cljs-and-re-frame.md

 Or maybe I should refer this chapters as scarcity of them.
 This is one of the main selling points of this setup for me.
 Basically the only things you need to know are the following:

-#### 1. App state
+#### 1. Appstate
 Also known as "db" with Re-Frame.
-Re-Frame takes all the app state and stores it in a so-called big atom.
-The main issue I had working with just Reagent was that it doesn't take long for the application state to blow up all over the place, making it development and testing a real pain.
+Re-Frame takes all the appstate and stores it in a so-called big atom.
+The main issue I had working with just Reagent was that it doesn't take long for the application state to blow up all over the place, making development and testing a real pain.
 With re-frame, you have it neatly stored in a single place.

 #### 2. Subscriptions
 To put it short, subscriptions simply are a way to get the state out to your views.
+They provide the portion of the appstate that a single component or view is interested in a format that suits its needs.

-They react to changes in the appstate.
-They can be composed or calculated on the fly.
+Subscriptions react to changes in the appstate.
+Subscriptions can be composed number of other subscriptions or calculated on the fly.
+They limit the data that is visible for the UI component and thus affects on re-rendering components only when needed.

 #### 3. Events
-Whereas subscriptions are away of getting the state out, events are away of mutating the state.
+Whereas subscriptions are away of getting the state out, events are away of getting user input from the UI and mutating the appstate (db) in event handlers.
+For side effects (handling local storage, HTTP request etc.) there is a concept of effects in Re-Frame but that is out of scope of this post.

 #### 4. Views
 Basically React-components written using [Hiccup](https://github.com/weavejester/hiccup).
-These components get react to subscriptions and mutate the state via events.
+These components react changes in the appstate via subscriptions by re-rendering themselves and cause affect changes the state via events.

 And that's basically it.
 Obviously you need to have something to work with e.g. routing, styling etc. but these four concepts will get you surprisingly far.